Global Logistic Properties gains from China's online boom

 China's e-commerce sales have been doubling every year and the country is set to emerge as the world's biggest e-commerce market in the next five years, overtaking the United States, Schwartz told Reuters in a telephone interview on Friday.

-GLP, 50.6 percent-owned by sovereign wealth fund Government of Singapore Investment Corp., is Asia's largest provider of logistics faculties, with its operations spread across China and Japan.
+GLP, 50.6 percent-owned by sovereign wealth fund Government of Singapore Investment Corp., is Asia's largest provider of logistics facilities, with its operations spread across China and Japan.

-The company, which owns 6.5 million square meters of completed floor space across 29 Chinese cities, saw its April-June net profit in China jump more than five-fold to $56.6 million.
+The company, which owns 6.5 million square metres of completed floor space across 29 Chinese cities, saw its April-June net profit in China jump more than five-fold to $56.6 million.

 That's just slightly more than a third of the company's total quarterly net profit of $153 million, as Japan still accounts for the majority of its earnings.
 But China's share is expected to grow further, driven by strong consumer spending.